quipucords/quipucords/docs/source/man.rst

   Prompts for the privilege escalation password to be used when running a network scan.

-The information in a credential, such as a password, become password, SSH keys, the become_method, or even the username, might change.
+The information in a credential, such as a password, become password, SSH keys, the become_method, or even the user name, might change.
 For example, network security might require passwords to be updated every few months.
 Use the ``qpc cred edit`` command to change credential information.
 The parameters for ``qpc cred edit`` are the same as those for ``qpc cred add``.

 **qpc cred edit --name=** *name* **--username=** *username* **(--password | --sshkeyfile=** *key_file* **)** **[--sshpassphrase]** **--become-method=** *(sudo | su | pbrun | pfexec | doas | dzdo | ksu | runas )* **--become-user=** *user* **[--become-password]**

 Listing and Showing Credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``qpc cred list`` command returns the details for every credential that is configured for Quipucords.
-This output includes the name, username, password, SSH keyfile, and sudo password for each entry.
+This output includes the name, user name, password, SSH keyfile, and sudo password for each entry.
 Passwords are masked if provided, if not, they will appear as ``null``.

 **qpc cred list --type=** *(network | vcenter | satellite)*